Skip to content

 Legal research, analysis and drafting support

-During the development of the system, more than 400 officials were assigned from the courts, the procuratorate, and the police to advise approximately 300iFlyTek staff on the legal standards that should inform the computer code and the functionality of the software.
+During the development of the 206 System, more than 400 officials were assigned from the courts, the procuratorate, and the police to advise approximately 300 iFlyTek staff on the legal standards that should inform the computer code and the functionality of the software.
 The project initially focused on standardising outcomes in criminal cases.
 One mechanism for doing so was introducing automated checks to make sure each required piece of evidence was submitted.
-Official media reports on the launch of the system noted that it was designed to address the three major causes of incorrectly-decided criminal cases: weak or illegal evidence, insufficient examination of evidence, and differences among judicial personnel handling criminal cases.
-One 2019 report quoted a Shanghai police officer stating that the software made it impossible for the police to create false evidence or omit evidence.
-The system also learns from past cases to give sentencing predictions and recommendations.
+Official media reports on the launch of the 206 System noted that it was designed to address the three major causes of incorrectly-decided criminal cases: weak or illegal evidence, insufficient examination of evidence, and differences among judicial personnel handling criminal cases.
+The same source quoted a Shanghai police officer stating that the software could help reduce defects and omissions in the evidence-collection process.
+The 206 System also learns from past cases to give sentencing predictions and recommendations.
 The 206 System pulls from criminal case documents data about statutory punishments, benchmark punishment, and declared punishment.
 It also extracts information about sentencing circumstances, discretionary factors, and historical factors to create a training set for machine learning.

 Other courts have developed their own AI systems to assist with legal research, analysis and drafting: